hbb20/CountryCodePickerProject/README.md

 - Now "Results not found" text is shifted to top to avoid it from being hidden under bigger keyboards.

 ##### version 1.7.7
 - Option to hide phone code.
-Allows developers to us CCP as Country Selector and not code selector.
+Allows developers to use CCP as Country Selector and not code selector.

 ##### version 1.7.8
 - Option to add border to ccp flag.
 This gives more clarity to flag if flag and background has same or almost similar color.